 - 1 tsp garlic powder

-- In a large bowl, mix the grated onion, ground turkey, almond flour, fennel greens, fennel bulb, egg, lemon juice and zest, mint, garlic, salt and pepper with hands.
-Add any extra almond flour if needed to make thick enough to form into meat balls.
+- In a large bowl, mix together all the ingredients for the meatloaf.
+Add extra almond flour if needed to make it thick enough to form into meat balls.

 - Form into a loaf shape and place in a loaf pan or in the middle of a baking dish with a rim around the sides.

-- Place in the oven for approximately 45-60 minutes or until cooked through.
-Time will vary based on how thick you make the loaf.
+- Place in the preheated oven for approximately 45-60 minutes or until cooked through.

-- While cooking, mix the ingredients for the yogurt sauce.
+- While cooking, mix together the ingredients for the yogurt sauce.

-- Serve meatloaf with the yogurt sauce and salad on the side.
-The yogurt dip also makes a great salad dressing.
+- Serve the meatloaf with the yogurt sauce and a salad on the side.

 How do you make meatloaf?
 Share below!